 4 Simple Steps to Overcome Failure and Find Success

 Whether it’s a project or a relationship or anything else.
-And failure is something we as human beings don’t deal with particularly well.
+Failure is something we as human beings don’t deal with particularly well.

-Find any “Top 10 greatest fears” article, and failure will be on the list – usually toward the top.
+Find any “Top 10 greatest fears” article or research paper, and failure will be on the list as one of humanity’s biggest fears – usually toward the top.